List of villages in Gower

-The Gower Peninsula (Gŵyr) in the City and County of Swansea, Wales, United Kingdom is an Area of Outstanding Natural Beauty.
-It contains over twenty villages and communities.
+The Gower Peninsula (Gŵyr) in the City and County of Swansea, Wales, contains over twenty villages and communities.
+Most of the peninsula is a designated Area of Outstanding Natural Beauty.

 Villages

 Bishopston

 Bishopston (Llandeilo Ferwallt, or historically Llanmerwallt or Llancyngur Trosgardi) is an inland village, 6 miles (9.5 km) west-southwest of Swansea and near the beaches of Caswell Bay, Brandy Cove and Pwll Du.
 One of the larger villages in Gower, it has its own rugby club, South Gower Rugby Football Club, and its own primary and comprehensive schools.
 (Bishopston is part of Swansea's Bishopston ward.)

 Bishopston church, at the head of Bishopston Valley, is dedicated to Saint Teilo, who gives the village its Welsh name.
 The church contains a plain, massive font of Romanesque type, and its tower holds two 18th-century bells.
 In the churchyard are the remains of an old stone cross.

 Cheriton

 Cheriton, near the north coast, is a tourist destination where summer visitors stay whilst exploring the beaches in the local area.
 The 13th-century church of St Catwg (or Cadoc) is Grade 1 listed.
 The psychoanalyst Ernest Jones is buried in its churchyard.
 The author and cricketer William Collins was born at Cheriton.